 This module explores different scientific philosophies, approaches and strategies which inform selection of research methodology to the baking problem of interest.
 You'll discuss properties of complexity and uncertainty associated with baking problems of interest.
 The module highlights orthodox and alternative concepts and evaluation and additionally, research design issues are discussed.
 The competencies gained lead to a baking innovation dissertation which benefits the individual learner and the baking industry.
 Assessment: Project Report, Logbook and performance in seminar will be assessed.
 The research project is to be presented in the form of a written report between 5000 and 10000 words.

-As time, trends and consumer needs change, food manufacturers have to keep up with competitors in the fast-moving world.
+Food manufacturers have to keep up with competitors in the fast-moving world.
 That’s why they’re always looking for creative individuals who can top the market with a new innovative product.
 So you might find a role in the baking Industry or for another food-based manufacturer.

 Elaine specialises in Baking Health and Safety, Business leadership, environmental and quality management.